 Dr. Michael Papay is vice president and chief information security officer for Northrop Grumman, delivering the company’s international information security program.
 He is responsible for strategy and vision for the company’s global computer and network information security systems; defining companywide policies for information security; and enhancing the security of Northrop Grumman’s products, services and infrastructure.
 Dr. Papay has 29 years of experience with Northrop Grumman developing engineering solutions for the U.S. Department of Defense and intelligence community, including intercontinental ballistic missiles; command and control systems; satellite and ground systems; airborne intelligence and surveillance; modeling and simulation programs; and cybersecurity solutions.
 Dr. Papay served on the 2012 U.S. Homeland Security Advisory Council’s Task Force on Cyber Skills.
 Dr. Papay has a bachelor’s degree and a doctorate in aerospace engineering from Virginia Tech.

-Tom Finan is the chief strategy officer of Ark Network Security Solutions.
-He previously served as senior cybersecurity strategist and counsel with the Department of Homeland Security’s National Protection and Programs Directorate.
-While at DHS, Finan established and led the agency’s cybersecurity insurance initiative.
-He created DHS’ Cyber Incident Data and Analysis Working Group, a private-public forum that examined how a cyber incident data repository could help meet the information and analysis requirements of both insurers and cybersecurity professionals.
-Finan previously worked as the staff director and counsel for the Subcommittee on Intelligence, Information Sharing and Terrorism Risk Assessment with the U.S. House Committee on Homeland Security.
+Tom Finan is a practice leader with Willis Towers Watson.
+He previously served as chief strategy officer at Ark Network Security Solutions.
+Prior to Ark, Finan served as senior cybersecurity strategist and counsel with the Department of Homeland Security’s (DHS) National Protection and Programs Directorate.
+While at DHS, he established and led the agency’s cybersecurity insurance initiative.
+Finan created DHS’ Cyber Incident Data and Analysis Working Group, a private-public forum that examined how a cyber incident data repository could help meet the information and analysis requirements of both insurers and cybersecurity professionals.
+He previously worked as the staff director and counsel for the Subcommittee on Intelligence, Information Sharing and Terrorism Risk Assessment with the U.S. House Committee on Homeland Security.
 Finan is a former assistant general counsel at the FBI.

 Howard Marshall was appointed Deputy Assistant Director of the FBI’s Cyber Intelligence, Outreach and Support Branch in August 2016.
 Marshall supports the Cyber Division’s mission to identify, pursue and defeat cyber adversaries targeting global U.S. interests by overseeing efforts to enhance strategic partnerships and intelligence coordination.